DavorPenzar/Associativity/README.md

 | **9**        |           |               |        |              |           |       |              |
 | **&vellip;** |           |               |        |              |           |       |              |

 Again, be sure to add actual solutions, not strings such as *XXXXX*, in rows 6 until the end.
 Of course, if your game table is a *kinky* one and one of the solutions or an alternative acceptable answer is *XXX*, then you *should* put *XXX* as the answer in the corresponding column.
-Keep in mind that the final solution and its alternative acceptable answers are placed in the column *E* in from the sixth row downward.
+Keep in mind that the final solution and its alternative acceptable answers are placed in the column *E* from the sixth row downward.

 The next step is to export the sheet to a [*CSV* file](http://en.wikipedia.org/wiki/Comma-separated_values).
 This is usually done by *File* > *Export as...*/*Save as...*/*Download* (use *Download* in online software such as [*Google Sheets*](http://google.com/sheets/about/) and [*Microsoft Office 365*](http://office.com/)) and choosing [*CSV*](http://en.wikipedia.org/wiki/Comma-separated_values) as the format.
 As mentioned above, default options will probably be OK, but check [**Supported *CSV* Format**](#supported-csv-format) to see which options to actually select.